 - Fast paced and ever-changing environment

-Hon Andrew Little is seeking a Ministerial Advisor who is committed to working in a close and trusting working relationship.
-You will support the Minister by providing sound political and policy advice which will lead to quality and timely decision making and ultimately enhance Government policy decision-making.
+Hon Dr Megan Woods, Minister of Housing, Minister of Energy and Resources, and Minister of Building and Construction, and Associate Minister of Finance is looking for an experienced Ministerial Advisor who is committed to working in a close and trusting working relationship.
+You will support the Minister by providing sound political advice which will lead to quality and timely decision making and ultimately enhance Government policy decision-making.

-Being deeply involved in many of the Minister's delegated areas of responsibility, you will have the opportunity to gain an insight into the workings of the Executive Government.
+Being deeply involved in the Minister's delegated areas of responsibility, you will have the opportunity to gain an insight into the workings of the Executive Government of today.
 This is a unique opportunity to share, contribute and strengthen your political knowledge at the heart of Government decision making.

 You will be relied upon to have an excellent understanding of existing government and public service protocols and processes which leads to effective decision making.
-You will be known as someone who is able to think on your feet and solve a multitude of issues at any given point.
-Your communications skills and ability to quickly build effective working relationships within the Minister's office, with peers and key stakeholders will result in you being sought out as a credible and reliable expert.
+As someone who is able to think on your feet, solving a multitude of issues at any given point you will be able to use your knowledge and experience to help drive the Government's plan forward.
+Your communication skills and ability to quickly build effective working relationships within the Minister's team, peers and key stakeholders will result in you being sought out as a credible and reliable expert.

 If you can interpret a wide range of information and resolve complex issues under pressure, this role may be just the next career move you are looking for.

-Job description: To review the full job description click here
+Job description: To review the full job description, please click here.

 Ngā taipitopito tūranga mahi | Job details

 |Employer:||Department of Internal Affairs|